 In this session, we will cover the areas needed to provide you a good understanding your roles and responsibilities and what examiner expectations are of this position including:

-- A comprehensive review of frequently asked CTR and SAR completion questions
+- Frequently asked CTR and SAR completion questions

 - SAR or No SAR! – When to file and when to investigate